A string of roadside bombs in Baghdad kills at least three people and leaves another 24 injured.

 Last month, Iraq’s high court ordered parliament to resume its sessions, putting pressure on politicians to expedite a deal.

-Despite receding Shia-Sunni violence, the long parliamentary deadlock has fuelled tension as US forces prepare to withdraw in 2011.
+The long deadlock has fuelled tension – even as sectarian violence that came after the 2003 US-led invasion has been receding – while US forces prepare to withdraw in 2011.

 A series of attacks on Christian targets across Baghdad on Wednesday stirred renewed fear in the minority community.